 Micro lot: To select the best Micro lots we focus on 86+ lots that have a special characteristic in the cup profile.
 The Santa Maria area offers a good range of fruity lots due to the longer fermentation times.
 In some cases we combine the volume from 2 or 3 farmers together to reach a minimum of 10x 35kg bags of exportable green coffee.
 The combinations are made by taking the cup profile into account, and will carry the name of the largest contributor.
 This method allows us to provide a steady volume for our Seasonal segment, with interesting cup profiles that variate in between each harvest.

-Santa Maria – Type 2 (84 score): This quality is the most common quality accepted in the Santa Maria buying station.
+Type 2 (84 score): This quality is the most common quality accepted in the Santa Maria buying station.
 The lot provide a less complex, but beautiful clean cup with milk chocolate, touch of dried fruits and creamy afterflavour.
 This profile is found across Huila, but the station is able to provide additional value in consistency.
-Each individual lot that ends up in the group lot Q2 “Café Santa Maria” has been cup and added to the lot based on the determined cup profile.
+Each individual lot that ends up in the group lot Type 2 has been cupped several times and added to the lot based on the determined cup profile.
 Multifunctional use for both blends and single-origin coffees,

-Huila Profile – Type 3 (83 score): The cup profile is similar to a good Huila Excelso EP, however, similar to Type 2 the quality can be offered with great consistency.
+Type 3 (83 score): The cup profile is a bit better than your average Excelso, showing a good Huila profile.
+Similar to Type 2 the quality can be offered with great consistency.
 Each producer will have the chance to sell this coffee to competing buying stations, but will receive a small bonus on top of the market price at The Coffee Quest’s Santa Maria station.
 The bonus represents our combined efforts in maintaining full traceability and quality control.

 In the Santa Maria station we cup all the available samples handed in by the local community of farmers.
 A lot of work!
 But it allows us to pay the farmer relative to the actual quality of their coffee.
 For our 82 & 83 scoring lots we pay a premium on top of the local C-market related price.
 All 84+ coffees have fixed prices that have a premium of 20-80% higher.